LyndonPanton/ConvertHTMLEntities/README.md

 > 1. Enter a string into the input field
 > 2. Press the _Convert_ button
 > 3. The string will be displayed with certain characters replaced with the respective HTML entities

+## Requirements
+> 1. This application requires a browser to run
+> 2. The browser must have JavaScript available and enabled